JavaScript Var vs Let vs Const: Key Differences & Best Uses

 and const

-do not allow re-declaration within the same scope, leading to an error if you try to do so.
+do not permit re-declaration within the same scope, resulting in an error if attempted.

 Example of Immutability: